 Messina is a unique, first-year experience designed to help students adjust quickly to college-level work and forge a clear path to success at Loyola and in the life and career that will follow.
 Faculty work in pairs and in conjunction with an administrator and student leader around a shared theme.
 The Messina office offers faculty training workshops and occasional discussions.
 Messina coordinates the Common Text and other programming throughout the year.

-The FTC provides a bridge between you, the faculty, and the technology tools needed to help your students succeed.
+The Office of Educational Technology provides a bridge between you, the faculty, and the technology tools needed to help your students succeed.
 Our team consists of technology experts, instructional designers, and creative professionals here to help you use technology for the best educational outcome; enlightened and engaged students.
-Technology Servies also offers frequent training workshops and brownbag discussions on matters of pedagogy.
+Technology Services also offers frequent training workshops and brownbag discussions on matters of pedagogy.

-Loyola supports the participation of individual faculty members in the following programs, most through an open application process.
+Loyola supports the participation of individual faculty members in the following programs, most through open application processes.

-- Ignatian Pilgrimage.
 Loyola sponsors up to two faculty members to participate in an annual summertime pilgrimage to Spain to visit important sites in the life of St. Ignatius of Loyola, founder of the Jesuits.
 Sponsored by the College of the Holy Cross, the pilgrimage is an opportunity for religiously diverse faculty across the country to share a lived experience of early Jesuit history and Ignatian thought, which enriches their understanding and teaching of the Jesuit educational mission.
-Look for a call in November with notification in February.
-More information: http://academics.holycross.edu/crec/related/pilgrimage
+All full-time, returning faculty eligible.
+Applications due in November.
+More information.

-- Collegium.
-Loyola sponsors a faculty member to participate in Collegium, a colloquy on faith and intellectual life sponsored by the College of the Holy Cross and held at different locations each year.
-Look for a call in November with notification in February.
-More information: http://www.collegium.org/contact.html
+Loyola sponsors a faculty member to participate in Collegium, a colloquy on faith and intellectual life held on location at different Catholic universities each year.
+All full-time, returning faculty eligible.
+Applications due first Friday of spring semester.
+More information.